-cts and Mitigation Conclusions: 2008 versus 2004 Basel (C 2008 Baseline Analysis (Summary of analysis in the "Biological Resources" and "Cultural Resources" section of this EIR) 2004 Baseline Analysis Area of Significant Impact Description of Potential Impact Mitigation Measures DTSC to determine proper treatment and disposition of any remains.
-The San Bernardino County Coroner will determine if the remains are of recent origin and if an investigation of the cause of death is required (California Health and Safety Code Section 7050.5).
-If the coroner determines that the human remains are not Native American and not evidence of a crime, project personnel shall coordinate with the Qualified Cultural Resources Consultant (s) to develop an appropriate treatment plan.
+Comparison of Impact Table 7-1 s and Mitigation Conclusions: 2008 versus 2004 Basel ine (Summary Area of Significant Impact Description of Potential Impact analysis in the "Biological Resources" and "Cultural Resources" section of this EIR) Description of Potential Impact Mitigation Measures Impact The San Bernardino County Coroner will make determine if the remains are of recent origin and if a investigation of the cause of death is required (California Health and Safety Code Section 7050.5).
+If the coroner determines that the human remains are not Native American and not evidence of a crime, project personnel shall coordinate with a qualified archaeologist(s) to develop an appropriate treatment plan.
 This may include contacting the next-of-kin to solicit input on subsequent disposition of the remains.
 If there is no next-of-kin, or recommendations by the next-of-kin are considered unacceptable by the landowner, the landowner will reinter the remains with appropriate dignity in a location outside the project area and where they would be unlikely to be disturbed in the future.
 In the event that the San Bernardino County Coroner determines that the human remains are Native American and not evidence of a crime, project personnel shall contact the NAHC so that a most likely descendent (MLD) can be identified as required under California Public Resources Code Section 5097.98.
-The MLD (s) shall inspect the area in which the human remains were found and provide treatment recommendations to the landowner and PG&E site manager in accordance with the provisions of PRC Section 5097.98.
-The treatment may include reburial, scientific removal of the discovered human remains and relinquishment to the MLD(s), nondestructive analysis of human remains and/or other culturally appropriate treatment.
-If the MLD(s) so requests, the landowner would reinter the remains with the appropriate dignity in a location outside the area of disturbance in a location unlikely to be disturbed in the future. • To the maximum extent feasible, Mitigation Measure CUL-4 shall be implemented in a manner that is consistent with mitigation required by local, state, and federal requirements.
-Cultural Resources Mitigation Measure CUL-4: Ground
+The MLDs shall inspect the area in which the human remains were found and provide treatment recommendations to the landowner and project personnel in accordance with the provisions of California Public Resources Code Section 5097.98.
+The treatment may include reburial, scientific removal of the discovered human remains and relinquishment to the MLD, nondestructive analysis of human remains, and/or other culturally appropriate treatment.
+If the MLD so requests, the landowner would reinter the remains with the appropriate dignity in a location outside the area of disturbance in a location unlikely to be disturbed in the future.
+This mitigation measure shall be implemented in a manner that is consistent with mitigation required through the federal CERCLA process.